hunchat/hunchat-blog/content/blog/engineering-week-of-9th-15th-january-2022/index.md

 ## To do next week

 I'll title next week's recap _Need for Speed_.
 I'm going to be focusing on performance in the home feed, explore feed and notifications inbox.
-This means I'll have to go al the way on the API and bring API latency down by 80% on the respective endpoints.
+This means I'll have to go all the way on the API and bring API latency down by 80% on the respective endpoints.
 I'll include a technical report on the results, want to go all nerdy on this one.
 This will take probably up to Friday, so during the weekend I'll improve our analytics.
-Up until now we gather basic info like screen visits and posts submitted, last session, etc. But you now, as we roll out Hunchat to more and more schools we want to make sure we have enough data to understand what's up.
+Up until now we gather basic info like screen visits and posts submitted, last session, etc. But you know, as we roll out Hunchat to more and more schools we want to make sure we have enough data to understand what's up.
 Numbers help you understand users on a different dimension.
 Plus it'll be a chance to go back to my Physics days and get those pandas working.

 That's it for this blog entry.
 Let me know if you want to know more.
 You know [where to find me](https://app.hunchat.com/u/ernesto)